scrapy/scrapy/docs/topics/downloader-middleware.rst

 .. class:: DownloaderStats

-   Middleware that store stats of all requests, responses and exceptions that pass through it.
+   Middleware that stores stats of all requests, responses and exceptions that pass through it.

    To use this middleware you must enable the :setting:`DOWNLOADER_STATS`